List of Homeland characters: Laura Sutton

 Played by Sarah Sokolovic, Laura Sutton is a dissident American journalist at the Düring Foundation.
 She publishes leaked CIA documents attesting to mass privacy violations by the American and German governments, having received the files from a pair of hackers.
 Laura later makes contact with one of the hackers, Numan, who promises her the remainder of the documents.
 When the BND detain Faisal Marwan, a suspected jihadist who was released after the documents scandal, Laura goes on air threatening to release the remainder of the documents unless Faisal is released from custody, claiming that his civil liberties have been violated.
 However, Faisal commits suicide to avoid being interrogated.
 After Numan is arrested by the BND, Astrid threatens Laura with his deportation unless she gives the documents and goes on air denouncing Faisal as a terrorist.
 Laura reluctantly complies.

 Elizabeth Keane

 Played by Elizabeth Marvel, Elizabeth Keane is the President of the United States.
+A former Democratic senator from New York, Keane runs on an antiwar agenda, partially influenced by her son Andrew's death in combat while deployed in Iraq.
+Her stances and lack of foreign policy experience draw the ire of certain members of the intelligence community, including Dar Adal, who worries that she will curtail the CIA's powers.

-Before she takes office, Keane enlists Carrie as a foreign policy advisor, while things are complicated by Dar Adal's attempts to manipulate her agenda.
-After a special ops group attempts to assassinate her, Keane lashes out at the U.S. intelligence community, ordering dozens of arrests, including Saul Berenson.
-She ultimately resigns the presidency.
+Prior to her taking office, Keane enlists Carrie as a foreign policy advisor, and is beleaguered by Dar Adal and his government cabal's covert attempts to undermine her agenda, including circulating false claims of Iran violating their nuclear agreement with the U.S., as well as a disinformation campaign slandering her son as a false war hero.
+A special ops group led by a rogue faction of Dar's cabal attempts to assassinate Keane, but Carrie and Quinn save her, the latter sacrificing his life in the process.
+Keane subsequently lashes out at the U.S. intelligence community after taking office, ordering dozens of arrests of largely innocent government employees including Saul Berenson.
+Her presidency is subsequently targeted by a Russian conspiracy to undermine her administration, which dissenting members of her cabinet and the U.S. Senate exploit to push for her impeachment.
+Carrie and Saul thwart the Russian plot, but Keane nevertheless resigns the presidency, accepting that she is too divisive a leader at a time when the country is already polarized and vulnerable to foreign interference.
+Vice President Ralph Warner assumes the presidency afterwards.